 Already I have some books on my radar to read including Tom Jones, The Life and Opinions of Tristram Shandy, Moby Dick, David Copperfield, Kidnapped and The Grapes of Wrath.

 A Newbery Reading Challenge for 2019!
 What could be better?!
 This is a new challenge for me, a challenge to read Newbery Award & Honor Books and Caldecott Medal and Honor books.
 I love children’s books and this is an opportunity to focus on some of these books for 2019.

 Here it is again, the Back to the Classics Challenge where we are challenged to read a number of classic books during the year!
 I’m very scared to attempt any challenges after the reading year I had in 2018, but I’m sloughing off my failures and having a very positive, sunny attitude towards my reading in 2019!
 With that in mind, I’m going to join Karen at Books and Chocolate‘s Back to the Classics Challenge!
 Here are the categories and possible book choices for them:

 Categories & Books:

 19th Century Classic: Kidnapped by Robert Louis Stevenson or The Hunchback of Notre Dame by Victor Hugo

-20th Century Classic: The Lord of the Flies by William Golding
+20th Century Classic: The 39 Steps by John Buchan

-Classic In Translation: The Stranger by Albert Camus
+Classic In Translation: The Divine Comedy by Dante Alighieri

 Classic Comedy: Gargantua and Pantagruel by François Rabelais or The Life and Opinions of Tristram Shandy, Gentleman by Laurence Sterne